marcglasberg/async_redux/README.md

 await persist.delete();
 ```

-Have a look at the: <a href="https://github.com/marcglasberg/async_redux/blob/master/test/saver_loader_test.dart">Saver and Loader tests</a>.
+Have a look at the: <a href="https://github.com/marcglasberg/async_redux/blob/master/test/local_persist_test.dart">Local Persist tests</a>.

 ## Logging